 Germany came out of the 2009 crisis with a stronger economy than before.
 It’s unemployment rate is low, and its economy is growing, which both ensure the country’s prosperity and the German market’s stability.
 Germany is notably strong in exportation, and its best sectors are automobiles, machine construction, the electrotechnical sector, and chemistry.

 The German Model

 We often hear about the German model, a rather vague term that often refers to the Mittelstand: mid-sized companies that are specialized in niche markets and are very competitive.
 They perform well mainly because they strongly invest in research and development, which allows them to innovate and to remain independent.
-There is also a lot of order in Germany.
 These mid-sized companies often work with big companies in order to have more impact on the international market.